 Additionally, you will need a business valuation when planning your estate.
 This is to understand better the tax liabilities that would apply to the transfer.
 Keeping tax liabilities in mind when considering the totality of your estate is helpful.
 How so?
 It will enable you to understand which portion of your business assets your family will receive after taxes.

 You can also read What You Need to Know about the IRS Business Valuation Guidelines when you sell the business to a new owner or the business to a family member.
 The board of directors needs to understand their fiduciary duties and liabilities in the articles of organization.

 Taxes and Your Business Valuation

 If taxes are imposed, those taxes would include a gift tax or estate tax.
 This tends to apply toward a certain dollar amount given away in large asset transfers.
 Understanding these tax responsibilities and how they apply to a particular estate tends to be difficult.
 For this reason, obtaining an expert valuation while planning your estate is especially vital if you transfer a family business.

 - Marketability Discounts – These discounts reduce the business’s value if the market exists at a reduced size or no longer exists.
-This especially applies to private companies that you cannot quickly sell or trade through publicly traded stocks in a marketplace like public companies.
-One has to apply the discount for lack of marketability or DLOM carefully and with good documentation and reasoning for closely held businesses.
+This especially applies to private companies where you cannot quickly sell or trade through publicly traded stocks in a marketplace like public companies.
+One must apply the discount for lack of marketability or DLOM carefully and with good documentation and reasoning for closely held businesses.
 If you have restricted shares, you must also take that into account.

 - Minority Discounts – These discounts tend to apply when a small percentage of a company is being transferred to another individual.
 This is because, theoretically, a minority owner cannot impose significant decisions over majority owners to dictate the direction of the business.
 The discount for minority interest or discount for lack of control (DLOC) should be well-researched with backup documentation meeting IRS standards.